Star-Studded Musical Nights in New York

 Itinerary

 Arrive in New York.
 Please note no hotel is offered as part of this package.
-Guests are free to stay where they prefer.
-We recommend staying at 1 Hotel Central Park.
-Meet the tour manager in the 1 Hotel Central Park lobby and walk to a nearby restaurant for a welcoming dinner.
+Guests are free to stay where they prefer, see below for more information on hotel suggestions.
+Gather for this evening’s welcoming dinner.
 Get to know your culture-loving fellow travelers.

 Your Host